 Identify your current monthly income & expenses

-To develop a budget that is appropriate for your lifestyle, you'll need to identify your current monthly income and expenses.
+To develop a budget that is appropriate for your lifestyle, you will need to identify your current monthly income and expenses.
 You can jot the information down with a pen and paper, or you can use one of the many software programs available that are designed specifically for this purpose.

 Evaluate your budget

-Once you've added up all of your income and expenses, compare the two totals.
+Once you have added up all of your income and expenses, compare the two totals.
 To get ahead, you should be spending less than you earn.
-If this is the case, you're on the right track, and you need to look at how well you use your extra income.
-If you find yourself spending more than you earn, you'll need to make some adjustments.
+If this is the case, you are on the right track, and you need to look at how well you use your extra income.
+If you find yourself spending more than you earn, you will need to make some adjustments.
 Look at your expenses closely and cut down on your discretionary spending.
-And remember, if you do find yourself coming up short, don't worry!
-All it will take is some determination and a little self-discipline, and you'll eventually get it right.
+And remember, if you do find yourself coming up short, do not worry!
+All it will take is some determination and a little self-discipline, and you will eventually get it right.

 Monitor your budget

-You'll need to monitor your budget periodically and make changes when necessary.
-But keep in mind that you don't have to keep track of every penny that you spend.
+You will need to monitor your budget periodically and make changes when necessary.
+But keep in mind that you do not have to keep track of every penny that you spend.
 In fact, the less record keeping you have to do, the easier it will be to stick to your budget.
 Above all, be flexible.
 Any budget that is too rigid is likely to fail.
 So be prepared for the unexpected (e.g., leaky roof, failed car transmission).

 Tips to help you stay on track